My name is Juan Estrada…

 And I’m running as a Democrat to represent District 109 in the Georgia State House — covering Lilburn, Lawrenceville, and the I-85 corridor through Norcross — a community I know by heart because it raised me.

 I’m the proud son of Hispanic immigrants — my father is from Mexico, my mother is from Honduras.
-I was born in California, but Gwinnett County has been home for a long time.
-I started working when I was just 9 years old, helping my dad at the car wash.
+Even though I was born in California, I have been living in Gwinnett County Georgia where I have been a proud resident for almost 20 years.
 It was there — and from mentors and teachers who believed in me — that I learned the value of dignity, discipline, and hard work, and the need to always look out for one another.
+I was educated and/or have worked in Gwinnett my entire adult life.

-I graduated from Norcross High School, earned my degree from Georgia Gwinnett College, attended Georgia State Law, and eventually opened a law practice right here in Gwinnett that fights for everyday people who deserve access to the justice system and an advocate who will protect their rights.
+I graduated from Norcross High School, earned my degree from Georgia Gwinnett College, attended Georgia State Law, and eventually opened a law practice right here in Gwinnett (best of Gwinnett Winner for Personal Injury Law firms 2024).
+Our firm fights for everyday people who deserve access to the justice system and an advocate who will protect their rights.
 The HOPE Scholarship is what made college possible for me — and I know what equity efforts mean for those who come from families like mine, where life isn’t bad, but it’s hard.

-After college, I worked in the insurance industry, where I saw the devastating impact of medical debt on working families.
+After college, I worked at a bankruptcy law firm and in the insurance industry, where I saw the devastating impact of medical debt on working families.
 I interned in the US Senate, where I saw firsthand how Republican Senators are more interested in appeasing lobbyists, than addressing the challenges Americans are facing.
 During the COVID pandemic, I represented seniors and families facing eviction, people who had worked hard their whole lives and suddenly found themselves on the brink of homelessness — and I fought to keep them in their homes, against corporate interests that only saw the opportunity to profit.

 I’ve also taken on Georgia Power, representing consumers in court against a monopoly that has conspired to raise energy prices on working families while raking in record profits.
 Now they want even more — and Georgia GOP state leaders are letting them get away with it.